Dormar2/tokenpdf/README.md

-Here’s a revised approach for a "Getting Started" manual in `readme.md`, structured to guide users step-by-step from simple to advanced usage:

----

 # TokenPDF: Generate Printable RPG Tokens with Ease

 **TokenPDF** is a lightweight Python library for creating printable PDF files containing RPG tokens.
 It simplifies the process of generating tokens for monsters, characters, and other entities in tabletop role-playing games (specifically Dungeons & Dragons and similar games).